melaniebrgr/learning-computer-science/05-system-design/10-studocu-ai/01-studocu-ai-design.md

 ### Real-time collaboration (multiplayer)

-Studocu AI aimed to provide real-time, multi-user collaboration on generated study materials.
+Studocu AI aimed to provide a rich real-time, collarborative study experience.
+With the decision of using TipTap as the text editor (because it was ful featured and already in used on studocu-frontend) several other decision fell into place:

+- `Yjs` CRDT (Conflict-free Replicated Data Type): TipTap is backed by the Yjs "document format"
-With the decision of using TipTap as our editor, the choice primarily falls between using TipTap cloud and the self-hosting option of hocuspocus.
+- `HocusPocus` server: the choice for websocket server was between TipTap cloud and the self-hosted option of [Hocuspocus](https://www.npmjs.com/package/@hocuspocus/server).
+(Hocuspocus is an opinionated collaborative editing backend for Tiptap).

-Yjs CRDT (Conflict-free Replicated Data Type) for collaborative editing
-@hocuspocus/provider 3.4.0 - WebSocket provider for Yjs synchronization
-TipTap 3.0.7 - Rich text editor built on ProseMirror Includes collaboration extensions
-AI suggestion capabilities
-Table, mathematics (KaTeX), and YouTube embed support
+- `[SyncedStore](https://syncedstore.org/docs/react)`: An API for React Applications to interact with Yjs documents (real-time data) using familiar react functions, like hooks.

 ### State management

+For an overview of the current state management, see [Gitbook](https://app.gitbook.com/o/-LnXMuXaeacEDOswz_RF/s/dkxc3Hh6t5cJHN8AaC0x/architecture/application-state-management).

-@tanstack/react-query 5.82.0 - Server state management
+- react-query and Context - Server state management
+- syncedstore - "Sync state", the shared state with Yjs management at the moment.
+There is `useYjsStatusObserver` hook that I'm not sure is necessary (replacable with SyncedStore hooks)
-@syncedstore/core 0.6.0 - Shared state with Yjs
+- Local state - Ad hoc.
-Custom React Context for auth and project state Zustand instroduced for Chat message state management
+- Zustand - newly instroduced for Chat message state management

+The vision was for all data to pass to be managed in sync state, but the vision was not realised in favour of expendience ("we have PHP developers") and a Laravel API was spun up to handle project CRUD.
+Data locality and uncertainty about where state should be stored (server or sync state) became a reocurring question.

+Following initial public release of Studocu AI, Juampi spearheaded a discussion to reset [data structure management](https://docs.google.com/document/d/18S6rlB_bnyJB-CSTBbE7JqFzal5wlMYLju-vIpUAVGI/edit?tab=t.0#heading=h.c2ilyq8xjm0a).
+Work for this is underway.

 ### UI/Styling

-@studocu/theme 2.149.0 - Internal design system
+- studocu theme library: Some duplication of components however, e.g. the document tumbnail component was duplicated twice as there were import issues before (Ruby has context).
+I assume this is resolved now and this tech debt can be cleaned.
-Framer Motion 12.23.12 - Animation library
+- Framer Motion animation library: Marcos PoC

-### Monitoring & Analytics
+### Quality & Testing

-@sentry/react 10.5.0 - Error tracking
-@opentelemetry/api - Distributed tracing
+- `jest` (consider Vitest in future)
+- sonarqube: Testing & Quality tech roadmap item.
+Ruby is setting up Sonarqube, I was working on a playwright smoke test
+- sentry: (also performance)

-### FE-Laravel API integration
+### FE-BE integration

+#### Laravel API

-For communicating with the "legacy REST API", `packages/api-client/`.
+One for communicating with the "legacy REST API", `packages/api-client/`, one for the internal API.
-Needs to be replaced with API client package.
-[ ] What is the status of this again?
-Ticket?
 Maissen added standalone API client for communication with the Studocu AI Laravel API.
-[ ] Check Maissen's RFC on the topic and link

-### FE-LangGraph integration
+Needs to be consolidated and replaced with API client package.

-`packages/schemas/` shares JSON schemas for validation and documentation.
+`packages/schemas/` shares JSON schemas for validation and documentation but is also needs automatic type generation.
-Automatic type generation

-### Applications

-The 6 production apps are:

-1. Laravel REST API (`api`), "because we have PHP developers" - Juampi (but Maissen and Marcos contributed the most to it)
-2. Hocus Pocus websocket server (`hocuspocus-server`)
-3. LangGraph agentic service (`langgraph-server`)
-4. Document text extraction service (`text-extraction-server`)
-5. Express REST API (`yjs-api-server`)
-6. React app (`web`)

-[ ] We may also be adding an image processing service (check with Anustup).
+Maissen has ADR for [automating API client generation](https://docs.google.com/document/d/1xT8_DeICDKX0JPxy-bEpPf8uWoYxOGq28WJTxygnABE/edit?tab=t.0#heading=h.a0uu52tbuo52).